jcelerier/coppa/README.md

 # Common Protocols for Parameters

 The API is not yet stable.
+This aims to provide an example of a possible implementation of the OSCQuery protocol, in the most generic possible way to allowto easily adapt to specification changes.

 ## Requirements